wildtruc/winestarter/README.md

 ### Experienced
  - STEAM was fully installed and configured by the basic script on my desktop (32 and 64).
  - TERA Online was installed successfuly too.
 But the game wont start because of a network issue.
- - FF was installed earlier, but I spend my time to change many things for my debug purpose: desktop file,  icons, game directory, Wine binary, etc...
+ - FFXIV was installed earlier, but I spend my time to change many things for my debug purpose: desktop file,  icons, game directory, Wine binary, etc...
 And it still work great.
 It also work in Wine 64 with DX9, sadly it wont in DX11 because of a DX version check issue.
  - COD 4 MW was reconfigured by the script in 64.
 Perfect.
+ - BF 3 installed with a few tricks.
+Work only over 64bits and DX11 (wine 2.4-staging).
+App launch in Wine windowed mode, alas, implementation of DX11 in Wine is not enough strong to manage many shaders and render is a crap.
+ - FFXIV tested over DX11 succefuly by installing the DX redist package.
+Unfortunatly, when you go in the game itself occur the same shader issues.
+All the ATH is loaded, but no colors rendering.

 ## Special thanks and Dedicates
 To the all community and contributors of **WineHQ** that make the world goes round and made this work possible.

 -----------
 ### Change Log
+( 04/04/17 ) v0.93
+ - Modified and fix winetricks dlls installer in winestarter (fn_install_tricks).
+This way, installer just install missing dlls or newly added.
+ - Modified and fix the way the script detect and link app dir to manage those installed in root (c:).
+ - Fixed forgotten dir elf type in winestarter_conf reconf_wine function.
+ - Usually, the app start independantly from the script.
+However, in some case it doesn't and mess up the pid detection.
+I fix it, now it does all the time.
+ - Add a new filter for pid detection.
+I did test BF Bad Compagny 2.
+It appears this games needs to be launch to the desktop resolution to work properly and doesn't exit as Wine usaully do, that why I needed to do the above fix.
+ - Winestarter's 'fn_game_dir_exist' wasn't reading custom app path as expected.
+Reworked on it and fix.
+Add a yad file chooser at this point to select .exe and dir when launched from Winestarter only.
+ - Devel comments and adds are still uncleaned.

 ( 02/04/17 ) v0.92
  - Allowed Wine Custom binary to download and use 64bits. ltfp is not used anymore.
  - Add an initial window for fresh/import install.
 This is more confortable now to choose a custom app directory by init the new wine bottle first and preconfigure to choose the app dir and exe at the next step.